-We will also be telling users who have affiliated forum links on when they are in a board where it is switched on.
+We'll also be telling users who have affiliated forum links on when they are in a board where they're switched on.

 Yes.
-In any content written by Martin or the MSE Team, we denote manually-added affiliate links by adding a * to the provider's name (fully explained in the How This Site's Financed guide).
+In any content written by Martin or the MSE team, we denote manually added affiliate links by adding an * to the provider's name (fully explained in the How This Site's Financed guide).

-However, the posts may still include Skimlinks or automated affiliate links for users who have those turned on, and those won't have a *.
+However, the posts may still include Skimlinks or automated affiliate links for users who have those turned on, and those won't have an *.

 The simple answer is because we believe it's a clean way to generate revenue that falls within our ethical stance (see How This Site's Financed).